cpj/spring-2012/02-week-two/README.md

 #recap: stuff you'll turn in monday of week 3:
 - Blog some screenshots of your progress with codeyear courses, and write about what it was like to get started programming.
-- Write a 500+ word blog post that combines what you've learned from dontfeartheinternet.com and _The Design of Everyday Things_.
+- Write a 500+ word blog post that discusses what you've learned from dontfeartheinternet.com, _Code Simplicity_, _Sinatra: Up and Running_, and _The Design of Everyday Things_.
 - Do a blog post with screenshots of and a link to your revised portfolio site.
 - Do a blog post that shows how far you got in following the instructions from chapter one of _Sinatra: Up and Running_.